shohrab-uddin/boschDevOpsP4/README.md

 `kubectl get no`

-## create your Kubernetes Declarative Manifests file namespace.yaml, deploy.yaml and service.yaml
+## Create your Kubernetes Declarative Manifests file namespace.yaml, deploy.yaml and service.yaml

 1. make a new file called namespace.yaml and vim into it to add your files
 2. run below codes